-The National Highway Traffic Safety Administration (NHTSA) analyzed crash data from 2004-2014: crashes involving heavy vehicles traveling faster are more deadly than crashes involving heavy vehicles traveling at lower speeds.
+The National Highway Traffic Safety Administration (NHTSA) analyzed crash data from 2004-2014.
+They found that crashes involving heavy vehicles traveling faster are more deadly than crashes involving heavy vehicles at lower speeds.

-- On average, 1,044 people died per years in truck crashes on roads with speed limits of at least 55 mph.
+- On average, every year 1,044 people died in truck crashes on roads with speed limits of at least 55 mph.

-- If truck speeds were limited to 60 mph, that would save between 162 to 498 lives per year.
+- Capping truck speeds at to 60 mph would save between 162 to 498 lives per year.

-- If speeds were capped at 65 mph, as many as 214 lives would be saved, because the impact of a crash would be less severe.
+- Capping speeds at 65 mph could save as many as 214 lives, because the impact of a crash would be less severe.

 Many trucking companies already use speed governors voluntarily—and run efficient, profitable companies.
 Requiring speed limiters in across the industry levels the playing field.

 In addition to the lives saved, the cost and energy savings are huge.
 Requiring speed limiters in trucks could save $1.1 billion and millions of gallons of fuel—every year.